Glomerular and Vascular Diseases: Minimal Change Disease & Focal segmental Glomerulosclerosis

 Does this patient have minimal change disease and focal segmental glomerulosclerosis?

-Minimal change disease (MCD) and focal segmental glomerulosclerosis (FSGS) present with symptoms and signs of the nephrotic syndrome, characterized by edema, heavy proteinuria (greater than 3 g/day), hypoalbuminemia, and hyperlipidemia.
-Patients may complain of foamy or frothy urine.
-Hypertension and microscopic hematuria may be present.
-The onset of the nephrotic syndrome is typically abrupt in MCD, whereas the progression of proteinuria in FSGS categorized as secondary may occur over years.
+Minimal change disease (MCD) and focal segmental glomerulosclerosis (FSGS) present with symptoms and signs of the nephrotic syndrome, characterized by edema, heavy proteinuria (greater than urine protein to creatinine ratio [UPCR] of 3), hypoalbuminemia, and hyperlipidemia.
+Patients may observe foamy or frothy urine.
+The onset of the nephrotic syndrome is typically abrupt in MCD and primary FSGS, whereas the progression of proteinuria in FSGS categorized as secondary to another condition (obesity, certain drugs, diabetes) may occur over years.
+Genetic/familial forms of FSGS may present in childhood or early adulthood and can present abruptly or in a more indolent fashion.
 Nephrotic-range proteinuria increases the risk for acute kidney injury, thrombosis, and infections, which may be present or develop after diagnosis.

 MCD is the most common cause of pediatric nephrotic syndrome but accounts for less than 15% of adult nephrotic syndrome.
 MCD may be idiopathic or develop in association with other pre-existing diseases or drugs.
-Common disease associations are hematologic malignancies and atopy, whereas rare disease associations are solid tumors, syphilis, tuberculosis, HIV, HCV, mycoplasma, erlichiosis, echinococcus, systemic lupus erythematosus, diabetes, polycystic kidney disease, graft-versus-host-disease, sclerosing cholangitis, sarcoidosis, Graves' disease, thyroiditis, vasculitis, myasthenia gravis, Guillain-Barre syndrome, dermatitis herpetiformis, primary biliary cirrhosis, and antiphospholipid syndrome.
-Drug associations include non-steroidal anti-inflammatory drugs (NSAIDS. most common), lithium, ampicillin, cephalosporins, rifampicin, penicillamine, bisphosphonates, mesalazine, salazopyrine, trimethadone, and interferons.
+Common disease associations are hematologic malignancies and atopy, whereas rare disease associations are solid tumors, syphilis, tuberculosis, HIV, HCV, mycoplasma, erlichiosis, echinococcus, systemic lupus erythematosus, diabetes, graft-versus-host-disease, sclerosing cholangitis, sarcoidosis, Graves' disease, thyroiditis, vasculitis, myasthenia gravis, Guillain-Barre syndrome, dermatitis herpetiformis, primary biliary cirrhosis, and antiphospholipid syndrome.
+Drug associations include non-steroidal anti-inflammatory drugs (NSAIDS), lithium, ampicillin, cephalosporins, rifampicin, penicillamine, bisphosphonates, mesalazine, salazopyrine, trimethadone, and interferons.

-FSGS accounts for up to 35% of nephrotic syndrome in adults but is much rarer in children.
-FSGS may be idiopathic, familial/genetic, or develop in association with other pre-existing diseases or drugs.
+FSGS accounts for up to 35% of nephrotic syndrome in adults but it may account for all steroid-resistant nephrotic syndrome in children.
+To date, most FSGS diagnoses are termed idiopathic as no known cause is identified.
+More rarely, familial/genetic FSGS is diagnosed in children and/or young adults, or FSGS is identified in association with other pre-existing diseases or drugs.
 FSGS that is associated with reflux nephropathy, hypertension, partial nephrectomy, severe preeclampsia, obesity, or other glomerular diseases is often termed secondary FSGS.
-Secondary FSGS and familial FSGS do not typically respond to steroids or other immunosuppressives.
-Drug associations include anabolic steroids, interferons, and heroin.
+Secondary FSGS and familial FSGS do not typically respond to steroids or other immunosuppressive medications.
+Drug associations include anabolic steroids, interferons, cocaine and heroin.

 What tests to perform?